cabezoide/pythonnet/snmp_cisco_vulns/README.md

 #You must provide you API Keys from OpenVulnAPI and once obtained change this lines in script

-# CISCO Openvuln API PRE-SET VARIABLES, CHANGE ACCORDINGLY
+# Cisco Openvuln API pre-set variables, change accordingly

 CLIENT_ID =  'YOUR_API_KEY_HERE'
 CLIENT_SECRET = 'YOUR_API_CLIENT_SECRET_HERE'